Satcamel/RePhone_Create_Kit_Source_Code/readme.txt

 ## Scriven42's Modified RePhone Kit Create Source Code

 -Added a keyboard to type new messages, not just send pre-written canned messages.
+-Changed the "no sim" background to C_PINK, as a marker.
+-Added a second home screen, and rearranged the icon layout.
+New layout is:
+	Home:	Call, Settings, SMS
+		Actions, ITTT, Home2
+	Home2: Home, Sensors, GPS (label only, does nothing) All Unused

 ---